Combining Evidence Across Filtrations: Two more representative use cases

 \begin{example}[Sequentially testing independence] Suppose we have an IID stream of paired observations $(X_t, Y_t) \sim P_{XY}$ in $\R \times \R$, for $t =1,2,\dotsc$.
 For example, an economist may be interested in tracking the dependence between market volatility and inflation rates; a meteorologist may be interested in monitoring the relationship between temperature and precipitation levels.
 Our goal is to sequentially test whether the joint distribution factorizes:

-This is a challenging problem: \citet{henzi2023rank} show that it is impossible to construct nontrivial test martingales in the data filtration $\bbF = (\calF_t)_{t\geq 0}, \, \calF_t = \sigma(\{(X_i, Y_i)\}_{i=1}^t)$.
+This is a challenging sequential inference problem---\citet{henzi2023rank} show that it is impossible to construct nontrivial test martingales in the data filtration $\bbF = (\calF_t)_{t\geq 0}, \, \calF_t = \sigma(\{(X_i, Y_i)\}_{i=1}^t)$.
 (In fact, \citet{ramdas2021testing} show the analogous statement for randomness testing.)
-For independence testing, the added challenge is that all known nontrivial e-processes, not just test martingales, are constructed by coarsening $\bbF$.
+Here, the added challenge is that all known nontrivial e-processes, not just test martingales, are constructed by coarsening $\bbF$.
 Nevertheless, we still want to leverage the statistical power of different e-processes, so that we can detect different deviations from independence. \end{example}

 Recent work has developed two different types of e-processes for the independence null.
 First, \citet{podkopaev2023sequentialkernelized} construct an e-process $\e^\pair = (\e_t^\pair)_{t\geq 0}$ for $\calH_0^\idp$ based on the idea of betting on \emph{pairs} of incoming data points (``pairwise betting''): $\e_0^\pair = 1$ and